By Stanley Vasiliadis, Esq.,

 Last Will & Testament.
 Even parents with an RLT will still need a Will.
 This ensures that when a parent passes away, his or her assets outside of the RLT, if any, “pour” into the RLT, which will serve as the main vehicle for distribution of the estate.
 For those without an RLT, the Will must provide for distribution of the incapacitated child’s inheritance into either a SNT included as part of the Will, or, alternatively, to a stand-alone living (inter vivos) SNT that the parent established while living.
 As in the case of an RLT, an inter vivos SNT, typically names the parents as trustee and remains unfunded unless and until the parents have passed away or otherwise cease providing care.

 Power of Attorney and Health Care Directive.
 Many fail to realize that not even a spouse or adult child has legal authority to step in and handle one’s financial affairs absent a written legally-compliant power of attorney.
 Similarly, as regards to health care, immediate family members have only limited medical decision-making authority.
 Most people today recognize the need for these legal tools, same as with Wills.
-A special needs child, promptly upon attaining age 18, should appoint parents or others serving as caregiver as power of attorney for the child’s financial and health care affairs.
+Special needs children, promptly upon attaining age 18, should appoint parents or others serving as caregiver as power of attorney for the child’s financial and health care affairs.
 The young adult special needs child, unless so severely cognitively impaired as to lack requisite mental capacity, can execute these powers of attorney.

 Financing Options.
 Parents of special needs children should incorporate into their retirement and estate planning financial measures to fund their child’s SNT.
 This might include second-to-die life insurance that pays out to the SNT after both parents have passed away.
 Also, very importantly, the second-to-die parent must designate the SNT as primary beneficiary of life insurance, qualified retirement plans such as IRA or 401(k), and deferred annuities.